ztimmons/dsc-simple-linear-regression-houston-ds-060319/README.md

 ## Summary

-In this lesson, we learnt the basics of simple linear regression between two variables as a problem of fitting a straight line to best describe the data associations on a 2-dimensional plane.
-Remember this is only half the process.
-Once we have coded these equations as functions, we shall move on to calculating the loss in our model.
+In this lesson, You learned the basics of simple linear regression between two variables as a problem of fitting a straight line to best describe the data associations on a 2-dimensional plane.